Hypoplastic left heart syndrome

 Caring for a baby with a serious heart problem, such as hypoplastic left heart syndrome, can be challenging.
 Here are some strategies that may help make it easier:

-Although every circumstance is different, remember that many children with congenital heart defects grow up to lead healthy, productive lives.
+Although every circumstance is different, remember that many children with congenital heart defects grow up to lead healthy lives.

 Terms and conditions of use